Skip nav to main content.

 You should figure out a way to offer more channels or have more agents addressing the needs of your customers and reduce this 9% to near zero.

-If an agent spends 80% of their workday helping customers, then their occupancy rate is 80%.
+If an agent spends 80% of their workday helping customers, then their utilization rate is 80%.

 In an 8-hour shift, the ideal talk time for an agent should be anywhere between 4.5 to 5 hours.